 It may depend somewhat on the design of your home as well as what rooms you use most.
 But overall, there are lots of spaces that are perfect for a mini-split system.
 When you’re ready to begin the process of installing ductless mini-splits in your home, count on local pros like West Michigan Heating & Air Conditioning Services for prompt, efficient service.

 Why a Ductless Mini-Split Is Worth Installing in Your Home

 - Air conditioner and heat pump models: Mini-splits come in a wide range of designs.
 For example, mini-split air conditioners are for cooling only.
-Other models are mini-split heat pumps that can transfer heat both in and out of your home.
+Other models are mini-split heat pumps that can move heat both in and out of your home.